The Strike Zone — Best Value Stocks to Buy (Triple-Qualified)

 Moat rating of 3+ stars — the company has a competitive advantage protecting its profits.

-When all three conditions are met, you've found what value investors call a "wonderful company at a fair price."
-These opportunities are rare — typically only 3-8 stocks qualify at any given time out of our coverage universe.
+When all three conditions are met, you've found what value investors call "a wonderful company at a fair price."
+These opportunities are rare — typically only a handful of stocks qualify at any given time out of our 98-stock coverage universe.

 Common questions about the Strike Zone